 - PTDs must be silenced during class time and mayonly be used with the express permission of the faculty member teaching the course. - All audio/video functions must be disabled unless the student is given permission from the faculty member teaching the course to record all or a portion of the class session. - PTDs may not be used to photograph SJVC employees, clinical sites, clinical patients, and clinical employees.
 Fellow SJVC students may onlybe photographed with their permission.
-SJVC does not provide any support or technology services for PTDs. - SJVC assumes no responsibility for lost, stolen, or damaged - Students may not use their PTDs outside theclassroom for non-educational purposes while on the SJVC wireless network. - All terms and conditions of the Computer and Email Use Policies apply to students' use of the SJVC wireless network on their PTDs.
-(See Catalog - Technology Policies) - Students are not to share the ID and password for the wireless network with non-SJVC users.
+SJVC does not provide any support or technology services forPTDs. - SJVC assumes no responsibility for lost, stolen, or damaged PTDs. - Students may not use their PTDs outside the classroom for non-educational purposes while on the SJVC wireless network. - All terms and conditions of the Computer and Email Use Policies apply to students' use of the SJVC wireless network on their PTDs.
+(See Catalog

+Technology Policies) - Students are not to share the ID and password for the - Students are not to share the 1D and password for the wireless network with non-SJVC users.